 In the Ph.D.
 Program in Marketing students learn to combine advanced quantitative and analytical skills with marketing theory, to apply these to real-world challenges posed by industry partners, with the goal of developing marketing theory and practice to a higher level.
 The Ph.D.
 Program in Marketing offers a two-year cycle of doctoral-level courses developed to convey a rigorous methodological and theoretical framework across the areas of marketing, management, microeconomics, econometrics, mathematical methods, and the normative foundations of business administration.
 In the second year, students can select from a variety of second-year field courses designed to expose the students to the research frontier in their fields of specialization and to facilitate the students’ own research.
 Past graduates have joined companies such as BASF, Commerzbank, GfK, or McKinsey.
 Academic placements have included Frankfurt School of Finance, London Business School, Technische Universität Darmstadt, University of Technology Sydney, and Vrije Universiteit Amsterdam.

-The research-oriented Master Programs in Quantitative Economics, Quantitative Finance, Quantitative Economics and Law, Quantitative Management as well as Quantitative Marketing, collectively called MSQ Programs, are unique in that their first-year students participate in the same set of analytically rigorous and quantitatively oriented courses in economics, finance, law and economics, management, and/or marketing that are taken by the first-year Ph.D.
+The research-oriented Master Programs in Quantitative Economics, Quantitative Finance, Quantitative Management, Quantitative Marketing, and Law and Quantitative Economics, collectively called MSQ Programs, are unique in that their first-year students participate in the same set of analytically rigorous and quantitatively oriented courses in economics, finance, law and economics, management, and/or marketing that are taken by the first-year Ph.D.
 Program students.
 Students who complete the first year of the MSQ Program with strong success have the option and are strongly encouraged to join the GSEFM Ph.D.
 Program in their area of concentration.
 Other students in their second year in the MSQ Program have the option to enroll in courses with an emphasis on policy issues and/or on issues of implementation.
 Students leaving GSEFM with a terminal Master degree will be in a strong position to serve as analytical experts in international institutions, government, or the private sector.

 After completing their coursework, students in the Ph.D.
 Programs at GSEFM are expected to carry out innovative research, gaining immensely from an environment which includes structured interaction with their peers as well as with faculty, includes participation in research networks either organized by or contributed to by GSEFM faculty members, includes conference presentations and discussions, as well as research stays with faculty elsewhere who are leaders in a student's area of research.
 Students benefit not only from GSEFM's location in Continental Europe's financial hub, but also from the faculty's linkages to policy-making institutions such as the International Monetary Fund, the World Bank, the European Commission, the European Central Bank and the Deutsche Bundesbank, giving them the chance to engage in frontier research on substantive issues.